dxe/dxe-discord-integration/README.md

 DISCORD_TOKEN=XXXX ; token for discord
 DISCORD_GUILD_ID=XXXX ; guild (server) id for discord ADB_SECRET=XXXX ; shared secret for ADB
+PORT=XXXX ; port to run on to listen for local requests
 ```
 5. ```npm run start``` for prod or ```npm run devStart``` for dev